CryptoPenguin15/AES-128_radix_bc_fhe/README.md

 # Design

 - **Readable:** Close to the FIPS-197 documentation.
 - **Encrypt/decrypt:** Both operations supported.
-Each block outsourced to the server/cloud.
+Each block outsourced to the cloud, with a fresh key pair.
 - **Thread-safe:** Only static global variables
 - **Efficient Implementation:**
   - Minimize bootstraps, as they dominate runtime.